PojavLauncherTeam/PojavLauncher/README.md

 `gl4es` and `v3_x11_openjdk` branch are the current development.

 ## iOS version?
 - Impossible for directly run.
 RoboVM is AOT Compiler.
-You could also try UTM with Android-x86.

 ## Known issues
 - Some Huawei devices can't run Minecraft or OptiFine.